 The daily purchase-to-pay (P2P) cycle involves so much expenditure and organisational resource, there are opportunities for savings that can't be ignored.
 You know that if you can improve that process, you can improve the bottom line or return from budget.
 The question is just, 'where to start?'.
-In this blog post we take a look at five ways to get started in the pursuit of savings that are to be found in the P2P cycle for most organisations.
+In this blog post we take a look at five ways to get started in the pursuit of purchasing cost savings that are to be found in the P2P cycle for most organisations.

 - Ensure enough visibility of purchase commitments to properly manage budgets - ensure managers have enough visibility of purchase commitments to properly manage their budgets for budget control, cash flow management and operational productivity.
 To find out if visibility could be improved, ask managers how they decide if a request can be approved or not.
 Frequent end of year budget crisis may be a sign that visibility is limited.
 Ask yourself if/how you know what your organisation's overall cost pipeline is.
 Improve visibility by putting in place good authorisation procedures, capturing purchase activity early and making information accessible.